Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution

 "Spotlight on Our Nation's Founders"

-Read this article published in the Spring 1998 issue of the University of Virginia publication Explorations about editing the papers of two of the Founding Fathers, George Washington and James Madison.
-(Pictured is J. C. A. Stagg, editor in chief of the Papers of James Madison.)
+Read this article about editing the papers of two of the Founding Fathers, George Washington and James Madison, published in the Spring 1998 issue of the University of Virginia vice president for research publication Explorations (Pictured is J. C. A. Stagg, editor in chief of the Papers of James Madison.)

 Madison Quote Book